hoereth/LocalDateTime/README.md

 ### Conclusion

-We like to have a choice of how to implement local date/time.
+We like to have a choice of how to implement local date/time information.
 Swift lacks a readable option so far.
-[LocalDateTime()](Sources/LocalDateTime/LocalDateTime.swift) represents a true local date time.
-You can combine it with the TimeZone() data type to become time zone aware.
+You can combine [LocalDateTime()](Sources/LocalDateTime/LocalDateTime.swift) with the TimeZone() data type to become time zone aware.